Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/gitops/_index.md

  > **Disclaimer:** This scenario was contributed by the Tigera Project Calico team as part of the "Jumpstart Friends" program.

-The following Jumpstart scenario will guide you how to use GitOps [GitOps for Azure Arc](https://learn.microsoft.com/azure/azure-arc/kubernetes/tutorial-use-gitops-connected-cluster) in an Azure Arc connected Kubernetes cluster to manage Calico Network Policy [Network Policy](https://projectcalico.docs.tigera.io/about/about-network-policy).
+The following Jumpstart scenario will guide you how to use [GitOps for Azure Arc](https://learn.microsoft.com/azure/azure-arc/kubernetes/tutorial-use-gitops-connected-cluster) in an Azure Arc connected Kubernetes cluster to manage Calico Network Policy [Network Policy](https://projectcalico.docs.tigera.io/about/about-network-policy).

   > **Note:** This guide assumes you already deployed an Amazon Elastic Kubernetes Service (EKS) or Google Kubernetes Engine (GKE) cluster and connected it to Azure Arc.
 If you haven't, this repository offers you a way to do so in an automated fashion using these Jumpstart scenarios.